Vinca major: Description

-Vinca major is a trailing vine, spreading along the ground and rooting along the stems to form dense masses of groundcover individually 2–5 m across and up to 25 cm high, perhaps even 50–70 cm.
+Vinca major is a trailing vine, spreading along the ground and rooting along the stems to form dense masses of ground cover individually 2–5 m across and up to 25 cm high, perhaps even 50–70 cm.

 The leaves are opposite, nearly orbicular at the base of the stems and lanceolate at the apex, 3–9 cm long and 2–6 cm broad, glossy dark green with a leathery texture and an entire but distinctly ciliate margin, and a hairy petiole 1–2 cm long.

 The flowers are hermaphrodite, axillary and solitary, violet-purple, 3–5 cm in diameter, with a five-lobed corolla.
 The calyx surrounding the base of the flower is 10–17 mm long with hairy margins.
 The flowering period extends from early spring to autumn.

 Similar species

 The closely related Vinca minor is similar but smaller, with narrower, hairless leaves.

 Taxonomy

 Subspecies

-There are two subspecies, with geographically separate ranges:
+Three subspecies are accepted, with geographically separate ranges: